Early life of Marcus Aurelius: Early education, 128–136

-Marcus Aurelius probably began his education at the age of seven.
-He was taught at home, in line with contemporary aristocratic trends; Marcus Aurelius thanks Catilius Severus for encouraging him to avoid public schools.
-Three of his childhood tutors are known: Euphoric, Geminus, and an unnamed educator.
+Marcus probably began his education at the age of seven.
+He was taught at home, in line with contemporary aristocratic trends; Marcus thanks his great-grandfather Catilius Severus for encouraging him to avoid public schools.
+Three of his childhood tutors are known: Euphoric, Geminus, and an educator whose name is unknown.
 These three are otherwise unattested in the ancient sources, and would probably have been household slaves or freedmen.
-Since Euphoric had a Greek name, he probably taught Marcus Aurelius the basics of that language.
-(He is said to have taught Marcus Aurelius literature.)
-Geminus is described as an actor, and he may have taught Marcus Aurelius Latin pronunciation and general elocution.
-The educator would have been Marcus Aurelius' overall supervisor, charged with his moral welfare and general development.
-Marcus Aurelius speaks of him with admiration in his Meditations: he taught him to "bear pain and be content with little; to work with my own hands, to mind my own business, to be slow to listen to slander".
+Since Euphoric had a Greek name, he probably taught Marcus the basics of that language.
+(He is said to have taught Marcus literature.)
+Geminus is described as an actor, and he may have taught Marcus Latin pronunciation and general elocution.
+The educator would have been Marcus' overall supervisor, charged with his moral welfare and general development.
+Marcus speaks of him with admiration in his Meditations: he taught him to "bear pain and be content with little; to work with my own hands, to mind my own business, to be slow to listen to slander".

-At the age of twelve, Marcus Aurelius would have been ready for secondary education, under the grammatici.
+At the age of twelve, Marcus would have been ready for secondary education, under the grammatici.
 Two of his teachers at this age are known: Andro, a "geometrician and musician"; and Diognetus, a painting-master.
-Marcus Aurelius thought of Diognetus as more than a mere painter, however.
-He seems to have introduced Marcus Aurelius to the philosophic way of life.
-Marcus Aurelius writes that Diognetus taught him "to avoid passing enthusiasms; to distrust the stories of miracle-workers and impostors about incantations and exorcism of spirits and such things; not to go cock-fighting or to get excited about such sports; to put up with outspokenness; and to become familiar with philosophy" and "to write philosophical dialogues in my boyhood".
-In April 132, at the behest of Diognetus, Marcus Aurelius took up the dress and habits of the philosopher: he studied while wearing a rough Greek cloak, and would sleep on the ground until his mother convinced him to sleep on a bed.
+Marcus thought of Diognetus as more than a mere painter, however.
+He seems to have introduced Marcus to the philosophic way of life.
+Marcus writes that Diognetus taught him "to avoid passing enthusiasms; to distrust the stories of miracle-workers and impostors about incantations and exorcism of spirits and such things; not to go cock-fighting or to get excited about such sports; to put up with outspokenness; and to become familiar with philosophy" and "to write philosophical dialogues in my boyhood".
+In April 132, at the behest of Diognetus, Marcus took up the dress and habits of the philosopher: he studied while wearing a rough Greek cloak, and would sleep on the ground until his mother convinced him to sleep on a bed.